Terrence Romeo: Third Season

 Romeo's third season in PBA was up for a good start.
 He, along with backcourt mate Pringle, formed the Slash Brothers tandem (similar to Golden State Warriors' own Splash Brothers).
 The duo both led the team in scoring with 24.06 and 19.61 points, respectively, while leading GlobalPort to its first ever Semi-Finals appearance against Alaska, only to lose the series.
 He registered a new career-high 41 points in Game 1, for their only win in the said series.

 On October 14, 2016, Romeo was recognized during the PBA Leo Awards Night as he was named to the PBA Mythical First Team.

 TNT KaTropa (2018)

 On 2018, after disagreeing with coach Pido Jarencio, he requested to be traded.
 He was traded to TNT KaTropa with Yousef Taha in exchange of Moala Tautuaa.

-San Miguel Beermen (2019–present)
+San Miguel Beermen (2019–2024)

 On December 16, 2018, He was traded to San Miguel Beermen, in exchange for Brian Heruela and David Semerad.
 In his first game with the Beermen, Romeo recorded 7 points and 4 assists in just 11 minutes of playing time but lost to the Columbian Dyip, 124–118.

 In Game 2 of the 2019 Commissioner's Cup Finals, Romeo came off the bench and scored 29 points and made 6 3-pointers in a 127-125 double overtime win.

+On September 20, 2023, Romeo signed a two-year contract extension with the team.

+Terrafirma Dyip (2024–2025)

+On November 25, 2024, Romeo was traded to the Terrafirma Dyip along with Vic Manuel for Andreas Cahilig and Juami Tiongson.
+He remarked that this is one of his saddest moment in career but nevertheless committed to play for his new team Terrafirma.